alargam/alargam/README.md

   <a href="https://https://www.instagram.com/alargam_18/"><img src="https://img.shields.io/badge/instagram-%23E4415F?style=flat&logo=instagram&logoColor=white"/></a>
 </p>

 I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include Python, C and All machine learning, deep learning and libraries.
+Some technologies I enjoy working with include Python, C and All machine learning, deep learning libraries.

-- 💬 Ask me about **AI and Embedded Systems **
+- 💬 Ask me about ** AI and Embedded Systems **

 <!---
 alargam/alargam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.